emailjs-com/emailjs-sdk/README.md

 * [Official SDK Docs](https://www.emailjs.com/docs)

 ## Intro
-EmailJS helps sending emails using client side technologies only.
+EmailJS helps to send emails using client side technologies only.
 No server is required – just connect EmailJS to one of the supported email services, create an email template, and use our Javascript library to trigger an email.

 ## Usage